 Be careful with formality.
 Find the right balance between professionalism and personality.
 Use industry-appropriate language but still include a friendly, engaged, and enthusiastic attitude in your writing.

 Extremely.
 A single spelling or grammar mistake can cost you the interview.
 Double-check your writing multiple times and ask someone else to proofread it for you.

 I’ve got gaps in my work experience.
 Do I mention these in the cover letter?

 The cover letter isn’t the place to cover your entire work history, so any gaps may not be apparent.

-If the gaps are clear on your CV, this is a chance to mention and honestly explain them.
-State that you were ‘taking the time to refocus my career aims’ or ‘focusing on family life’ for example.
+If the gaps are clear on your CV, this is a chance to mention and honestly explain them, for example, state that you were ‘taking the time to refocus my career aims’ or ‘focusing on family life’.
 A recruiter will prefer honesty to any perceived attempt to hide a gap.

 I have no experience – what can I write?